ENSTA-U2IS-AI/torch-uncertainty/docs/source/index.rst

 =================

 A PyTorch Library for benchmarking and leveraging efficient predictive uncertainty quantification techniques.

+Torch Uncertainty is a package designed to help you leverage uncertainty quantification techniques and make your neural networks more reliable.
+It is based on PyTorch Lightning to handle multi-GPU training and inference and automatic logging through tensorboard.

 Official Pytorch implementation for the paper:

 ---------